Grantmakers Concerned With Immigrants And Refugees

 How does Grantmakers Concerned With Immigrants And Refugees spend its money?

 Grantmakers Concerned With Immigrants And Refugees directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Grantmakers Concerned With Immigrants And Refugees tax-deductible?